Applying to MPH@UNC

 You will need to upload unofficial copies of your transcripts from all institutions you have attended into your application.
 If you do not have unofficial transcripts, you will need to request copies be sent directly to you from the school(s).
 You can then upload them to your application or email them to firstname.lastname@example.org.

 Note: Any official transcripts uploaded through the online application can be used to render an admissions decision but will be considered unofficial.

 For military applicants, military transcripts are required, including JST (Joint Service Transcript) or ACE.

-If your study abroad credits and grades are transcribed on the home institution transcript, then a transcript is not required.
+If your study abroad credits and grades are included on the home institution transcript, then an additional transcript is not required.
 If your study abroad credits and grades are listed as transfer credit, then an official transcript from the study abroad institution is required.

 Statement of Purpose

-You must submit an essay that answers three key questions, without exceeding 1,500 words:
+You must submit an essay that answers four key questions: